Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Pancreatitis (swelling and inflammation of the pancreas) may occur while you are using this medicine.
 Check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

-This medicine may cause serious types of allergic reactions, including anaphylaxis, angioedema, and serious skin reactions.
+This medicine may cause serious allergic reactions, including anaphylaxis, angioedema, and serious skin reactions.
 These conditions may be life-threatening and require immediate medical attention.
 Check with your doctor right away if you have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, skin flaking or peeling, trouble with breathing, or chest tightness while you are using this medicine.

 Saxagliptin may cause hypoglycemia (low blood sugar).
 This can also occur if you delay or miss a meal or snack, drink alcohol, exercise more than usual, take certain medicines, or take saxagliptin together with other types of diabetes medicines.
 People feel different symptoms with low blood sugar.
 It is very important that you learn which symptoms you usually have so you can treat it quickly.